jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

 The ones with *child objects* also call `Visit` on their children.
-Those without children have an empty implementation.
+Those without children have empty implementations.

 #### Specialized Visitors